kerrongordon/kg/src/data/portfolios/gsetri/gsetri.md

-### Tools Use to build GSETRI
----
+# Grenada Solar Energy Technology Research Institute

-gsetri is a static html5 and css3 template build with grunt and jekyll
+Grenada Solar Energy Technology Research Institute is a static html5 and css3 template build with grunt and jekyll

 * [jekyll](https://jekyllrb.com) - Transform your plain text into static websites and blogs.
 * [yeoman](http://yeoman.io) - The web's scaffolding tool for modern webapps